-Intended outcome Success criteria To close the gap in attainment in Reading, Writing and Maths between our PPG children and all children Assessments show gap closing and higher percentage of PPG children attaining a Good Level of Development (GLD) at the end of the Early Years Foundation Stage (EYFS), (2023 44%) WellComm is used in EYFS to assess and develop children's skills with focussed interventions showing impact Phonics check shows an increasing % of PPG children passing (2023 36%) Assessments show gaps closing and children making good or better progress in all areas, with eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in reading, writing and maths PPG who are more able attaining above curriculum expectations in reading, writing and maths Children in early years make progress in PSED skill development as measured against Early Years Foundation Stage Profile (EYFSP) Children in KS1 show increased social and emotional development leading to improved behaviour for learning Assessments show good or better progress at end of EYFS Leuven scale assessments show progress in key skill areas Weekly PSHE lessons take place in all classes Pastoral team provide appropriate interventions at an early stage Children understand their emotions and have effective strategies to be able to manage them through using Zones of Regulation, so they are able to focus on learning.
-SEND children who are also PPG make progress in reading, writing and maths Progress of SEND PPG children is tracked termly and shows good or better progress from their starting points Interventions for SEND pupils reviewed half-termly show impact IEP targets are appropriate and contribute to accelerated progress Internal tracking of interventions ensures that pupils are accurately assessed as having met/not met the target of their in- tervention Children with English as an additional language (EAL) who are also PPG make progress in reading, writing and maths Progress of EAL PPG children is tracked termly and shows good or better progress from their starting points Interventions for EAL pupils e.g. Race to English are reviewed regularly to evidence impact Children will become more resilient when tackling challenges, show motivation to succeed and display more confidence in new situations Whole school PSHE scheme used in all year groups PPG children show more confidence and motivation when faced with challenges and new situations When children face difficulties, they tackle these positively rather than reaching a crisis point Pastoral team in school are used to develop confidence, self-esteem and resilience Parents support children in their education - ensuring that children attend school, attend extra- curricular activities (school clubs) and support learning at home All PPG children have a good rate of attendance Average attendance for PPG children improves in line with whole school Parents attend workshops at school where possible and parent consultations Parents support children with home learning - homework, reading records Attendance for all PPG children improves towards being in line with the rest of the school EYPP pupils have access to 'take home bags' to increase parental engagement.
+Intended outcome Success criteria To close the gap in attainment in Reading, Writing and Maths between our PPG children and all children Assessments show gap closing and higher percentage of PPG children attain- ing a Good Level of Development (GLD) at the end of the Early Years Foundation Stage (EYFS), (2024 33.3%)

+WellComm is used in EYFS to assess and develop children's skills with fo- cussed interventions showing impact Phonics check shows an increasing % of PPG children passing (2023 36%, 2024 53%) Assessments show gaps closing and children making good or better progress in all areas, with eligible pupils who do not have an EHCP or specific learning difficulty attaining at least an age-appropriate standard or better in reading, writing and maths PPG who are more able attaining above curriculum expectations in reading, writing and maths (KS1 Greater Depth) Children in early years make progress in PSED skill development as measured against Early Years Foundation Stage Profile (EYFSP) Children in KS1 show increased social and emotional development leading to improved behaviour for learning Assessments show good or better progress at end of EYFS Leuven scale assessments show progress in key skill areas Weekly PSHE lessons take place in all classes Pastoral team provide appropriate interventions at an early stage Children understand their emotions and have effective strategies to be able to manage them through using Zones of Regulation, so they are able to focus on learning Some children have individual toolkits which they can use to support them to manage their emotions SEND children who are also PPG make progress in reading, writing and maths Progress of SEND PPG children is tracked termly and shows good or better progress from their starting points Interventions for SEND pupils reviewed half-termly show impact IEP targets are appropriate and contribute to accelerated progress Internal tracking of interventions ensures that pupils are accurately assessed as having met/not met the target of their intervention Adaptations and scaffolds are used during lessons to allow SEN children to make the same progress as their peers Children with English as an additional language (EAL) who are also PPG make progress in reading, writing and maths Progress of EAL PPG children is tracked termly and shows good or better progress from their starting points

+Interventions for EAL pupils e.g. Race to English are reviewed regularly to evi- dence impact Children will become more resilient when tackling challenges, show motivation to succeed and display more confidence in new situations Whole school PSHE scheme used in all year groups PPG children show more confidence and motivation when faced with challenges and new situations When children face difficulties, they tackle these positively rather than reaching a crisis point Pastoral team in school are used to develop confidence, self-esteem and resilience Daily affirmations are used throughout the school to build self-esteem Parents support children in their education - ensuring that children attend school, attend extra- curricular activities (school clubs) and support learning at home All PPG children have a good rate of attendance Average attendance for PPG children improves in line with whole school Parents attend workshops at school where possible and parent consultations Parents support children with home learning - homework, reading records Attendance for all PPG children improves towards being in line with the rest of the school EYPP pupils have access to 'take home bags' to increase parental engagement.